-Whenever your UAC prompt appears and asks for your permission, you may have noticed that it darkens the screen and temporarily turns off the Aero interface – and it itself appears without the transparency.
-This happens in Windows Vista, Windows 7 and Windows 8 too.
+Whenever your UAC prompt appears and asks for your permission, you may have noticed that it darkens the screen and temporarily turns off the Aero interface – and it itself appears without transparency.
+This happens in Windows 11.
+Windows 10, Windows 8, Windows 7, and Windows Vista too.
 This is called Secure Desktop.

-When you use Flip 3D in Windows Vista, however, you can see it as having the Aero transparency.
+When you use Flip 3D, however, you can see it as having the Aero transparency.
 You can see it below in the first image right in the front.
-Here the UAC prompt appears with the transparency.